Why Senior Data Engineers Are Failing 2026 Tech Screens

 ORDER BY query_id, relevance_score DESC;

-If you can write observability queries against your retrieval layer like you write them against your pipeline layer, you're already ahead of most candidates.
-This is just SQL applied to a new domain.
+Writing observability queries against the retrieval layer like a candidate writes them against a pipeline layer is already ahead of most peers.
+It is just SQL applied to a new domain.

-Here's a simplified async upsert pattern that interviewers expect you to reason about:
+A simplified async upsert pattern interviewers expect candidates to reason about:

 import asyncio